Chase-William/ASA-Automation/README.md

 2. Drop all berries.
 3. Drop all stone.

+#### Example Use Cases:
+1. Drop all junk when farming metal while using normal auto clicker near the end of the farming run

 | Start State | End State |
 | --- | --- |
 | Not In Inventory | Not In Inventory |